The Most Nutritious Fish

 These are not necessarily the fish that are the lowest in fat.
 Note that when you choose one fish over another, you’re making some tradeoffs.
 Some of these are small and insignificant; if you eat dairy products regularly, you don’t need to worry about how much calcium is in your fish.
 Other choices matter more: mackerel, for example, contains a high amount of omega-3 fatty acids, but it also derives half of its overall calories from fat, including saturated fats.
 You would do better choosing salmon or tuna unless you’re on a tight budget.
 Here’s how fish rate according to different nutrients.

 - Highest in protein per serving: tuna, salmon, snapper, swordfish.
 Most fish are similar in protein content.
-Best source of protein in grams per calorie of fish are: lobster, shrimp, tuna, cod.
+The best sources of protein in grams per calorie of fish are lobster, shrimp, tuna, cod.